BUS SERVICES IN HONG KONG

 Citybus buses at Shau Kei Wan Bus Terminus

 Citybus was established in 1979 as a small non-franchised bus operator with a single bus operating a shuttle service for workers of United Dockyards but later expanded into other private and contract hire services including a few residential coach routes.
 In 1991 the company broke the monopoly held since 1933 by China Motor Bus Company (CMB) for franchised services on Hong Kong Island when it was awarded the franchise to operate route 12A.
 Subsequently a further 28 routes previously operated by CMB were transferred to Citybus in 1993, followed by 14 in 1997 and 12 more in 1998.
 Citybus also bid for the remaining 88 CMB routes in 1998 after the government had decided not to offer the company a new franchise following continuing dissatisfaction with CMB but the tender was awarded to New World First Bus, which since 2004 has been part of the same group as Citybus.
-The name New World First Bus (NWFB) will disappear from 1st July 2023 when a new franchise in the name Citybus Limited takes effect merging
+The name New World First Bus (NWFB) disappeared from 1st July 2023 when a new franchise in the name Citybus Limited took effect merging

 the operations of NWFB with those of Citybus' Hong Kong Island and Cross-Harbour bus network.